Comparison between MAST-U conventional and Super-X configurations through SOLPS-ITER modelling: Methods

 The corresponding SOLPS-ITER grids are shown in Figure \ref{fig:grids}, focused on the lower divertor region.
 The comparison of the Conventional vs. the Super-X, in terms of detachment access, will be presented in section \ref{sec:super}.
 Also shown is the third computational grid corresponding to a variation of the Super-X configuration, having a lower angle between the outer strike points and the target normal.
 The comparison of the two Super-X configurations will be presented in section \ref{sec:beta}.

-In all the following simulations, we use fixed ad-hoc coefficients for the perpendicular particle and heat transport ($D_{\perp} = 0.2$ $m^2 s^{-1}$, $\kappa_{\perp, e,i} = 1$ $m^2 s^{-1}$) and a fixed input power ($P_{input}=2.5$ $MW$).
-In attached conditions, we obtain $\lambda_q \simeq 4.5$ mm, which is comparable to MAST IR measurements presented in \cite{thornton_scaling_2014}.
+In all the following simulations, we run in toroidal geometry and are not including drift effects.
+Drift effects can give rise to bifurcation and redistribution of power and particles between the targets \cite{jaervinen_PRL}.
+We believe this should not affect strongly the qualitative trends observed during the presented scans but could affect the quantitative values.
+Recent MAST-U SOLPS-ITER simulations have found minimal impact of drifts on the detachment threshold, but for a lower input power than in the simulations presented in this paper.
+We use the same fixed ad-hoc coefficients for the perpendicular particle and heat transport ($D_{\perp} = 0.2$ $m^2 s^{-1}$, $\kappa_{\perp, e,i} = 1$ $m^2 s^{-1}$) that were used in TCV, and a fixed input power ($P_{input}=2.5$ $MW$).
+We set the power entering the grid from the core to be $P_{input}$, and zero flux core boundary condition for the densities, i.e. the flux of ions leaving the core is equal and opposite to the inflow of deuterium neutral particles.
 We also model Carbon physical and chemical sputtering of the first wall, with a chemical sputtering yield of $3 \%$.
 The pumps (i.e pumping surfaces) are placed at the end of the Super-X chambers (see Figure \ref{fig:mastu}).
-The recycling coefficient $R=0.98955$ is consistent with the pumping speed of the turbo pumps available during the first physics campaign of MAST-U. Wall pumping is not taken into account, but can significantly change the results (i.e. large extra sink for the neutrals) and will need to be properly estimated in the experiments to guide future modelling.
+The recycling coefficient $R=0.98955$ is consistent with the pumping speed of the turbo pumps available during the first physics campaign of MAST-U. In attached conditions, we obtain $\lambda_q \simeq 4.5$ mm in the simulations (as calculated in \cite{pitts_physics_2019}).\\ As these simulations were done before the first MAST-U campaign, and at much higher input power, they can't be compared to experiments as of yet.
+Work is on-going to reproduce the experimental results of the first campaign, but will be presented in a separate publication.
+Finally, wall pumping is not taken into account, but can significantly change the results (i.e. large extra sink for the neutrals) and will need to be properly estimated in the experiments to guide future modelling.
 While the change of those parameters can affect each simulation, they do not seem to impact significantly the ratio of detachment threshold between configurations (similarly to what has been found in TCV modeling \cite{fil_separating_2020}).